azmirsabir/OnlineBookstore/README.md

 # 📚 Online Bookstore API

 This is an ASP.NET Core Web API project for an online bookstore, built as part of an assignment.
-It supports user registration/login, user management by admin, book browsing, cartItem, Shipping info, order placement, and admin management.
+It supports user registration/login, user management by admin, book browsing, Shooping cart, Shipping info, order placement, and admin management.

 ## 🚀 Features